Remarks on hypoelliptic equations: Introduction

-The condition $|s|<k$ is sharp, see for instance the counter-example \cite[Example 7.5]{GM}.
-Restricting to locally bounded Radon measures $\mathcal M_{loc}$, the link between possible directions of the singular part of the measure constrained by an operator to end up at $L^1$-regularity and the non-elliptic directions of the operator were first understood in \cite{DePRi} by using Murat-Tartar's elliptic wave cone.
+It is well known that the Hilbert transform, which is an operator of the set $\Psi^0$ of pseudodifferential operators of order zero, is not continuous on $L^1$ and hence the condition $s<k$ is sharp; see also other simple counter-examples \cite[Example 7.5]{GM}.
+Restricting to Radon measures $\mathcal M$, the link between possible directions of the singular part of the measure constrained by an operator to end up at $L^1$-regularity and the non-elliptic directions of the operator were first understood by De Philippis and Rindler in \cite{DePRi} by using Murat-Tartar's elliptic wave cone.
 Then the following critical $L^1-$elliptic regularity result was obtained in \cite{BBWFL1}, by using the approach in \cite{DePRi} reinforced by microlocal analysis techniques and some extra geometric measure theory arguments: